Power BI + Google Analytics = Power Analytics

 - Log in to Office 365 portal and open Power BI under the list of available apps.

-- Within the Power BI app in Office 365, view the report by importing .pbix file.
+- Within the Power BI app in Office 365, view the report by importing the .pbix file.
 From the left navigation pane, click Get Data.

 - Click Get in the Files box.